shiwk/chatfs/README.md

 ## Prerequisite

- OSXFuse envirment.
+ It is totally based on OSXFuse envirment.
 With lastest version of [FUSE for OS X](https://osxfuse.github.io/) installed, you need set below environment variable:

  `export FUSE_INC_DIR={FUSE_HEADERS_DIR}`

  `FUSE_HEADERS_DIR` is where fuse headers are placed.

  MacFUSE installs a `fuse.pc` file in `/usr/local/lib/pkgconfig/` in which you can check for more details.

 ## Build & Clean